women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Q8.
 Does deodorant cause breast cancer?

 A8.
-No substantial evidence links antiperspirants to breast cancer (National Cancer Institute).
+There is no substantial evidence linking antiperspirants to an increased risk of breast cancer (National Cancer Institute).

 Q9.
 How often should I do a self-exam?